davemontore/moneypenny/README.md

 - “I’m on Windows 11.
 Help me install Python with ‘Add to PATH’ checked and confirm it’s installed.”
 - “I downloaded `moneypenny` as a ZIP from GitHub.
 Walk me through extracting it to Documents and running ‘MoneyPenny Voice Typing.bat’.”
-- “Create a `run_silent.vbs` file next to `voice_to_text.py` that starts the app hidden, and help me put a shortcut to it in `shell:startup` so it runs at login.”
+- “Create a Startup shortcut that runs `pyw.exe` (or `pythonw.exe`) with `voice_to_text.py`, set the ‘Start in’ folder to my MoneyPenny folder, and place it in `shell:startup` so it runs hidden at login.”
 - “I want to add words to improve transcription.
 Show me how to edit `lexicon.txt`, save it, and restart the app.”